 The committee shall be composed of three faculty members.
 All faculty are invited to attend but will not have voting rights.
-The department chair may serve as either the Chair of the committee or an ex officio member.
-The committee shall meet a minimum of two times each semester.
+The Director of Compliance and Student Support serves as an ex officio, non-voting member.
+The Program Evaluation Committee shall meet a minimum of once per semester with other meetings scheduled as needed.

-4. MSN Committee
+4. Admissions Committee - Graduate Nursing Programs